Starfield: Release date, platforms, gameplay & more

 In a statement, which also broke the news that Redfall was also delayed, Bethesda stated that the teams had “incredible ambitions for their games,” and wanted to ensure that players “receive the best, most polished versions.”

 Will Starfield be available on PS5?

-Unfortunately for owners of the Sony console, the answer is no.
+Unfortunately for owners of the Sony console, Starfield won’t be available on PlayStation 5.

 Starfield will be exclusively available on Xbox Series X|S and PC.
 This shouldn’t come as too much of a shock, considering that Microsoft bought Bethesda in 2021.

 Will Starfield be on Xbox Games Pass?

 Good news!
 Starfield will be available on Xbox Game Pass, which means if you already subscribe to the service, you won’t have to pay full price to enjoy the game.